pixielabs/letsencrypt-rails-heroku/README.md

    The gem performs some cursory checks to make sure the filename is roughly what is expected to try and mitigate this.

+## Troubleshooting

+### Common name invalid errors (security certificate is from *.herokuapp.com)

+Your domain is still configured as a CNAME or ALIAS to `your-app.herokuapp.com`.
+Check the output of `heroku domains` matches your DNS configuration.
+When you add an SNI cert to an app for the first time [the DNS target changes](https://devcenter.heroku.com/articles/custom-domains#view-existing-domains).

 ## To-do list